Fun Things to With Kids

 Check out some of our favorite malls in the Tampa Bay area.

 Come watch the Tampa Bay Water Ski Show Team perform for free at a Tampa Bay Area location.
-In 2021 they had events mostly during the summer.
+In the past they had events mostly during the summer.
 Since they had to move from their home base in Oldsmar, they now have very few scheduled events.

 However, when you don’t get to see the Tampa Bay Water Ski Show team perform, it’s a real treat and loved by all.
 Make sure to stop by their Facebook page to see upcoming events.

-While all in-store DIY Kids Workshops are currently on hold, Lowe’s is offering Kids Workshop Kits for FREE, in-store pickup!
-Your family will love assembling these step-by-step, hands-on wood building kits at home – for free!
+DIY Kids Workshops are are running full steam and are FREE!
+Your family will love assembling these step-by-step, hands-on wood building kits at your local Lowe’s store.

 Best of all, new kits are released each month so you can register again and again.
 Kits usually include a wood project that includes all the supplies needed.
 Some past projects range from wood planters to wooden toys.